seansozi/stockprediction/README.md

 # stockprediction
-Stock price prediction app using fb prophet for forecasting
+An interactive stock price prediction app using fb prophet for forecasting, powered by streamlit